-Measuring the Effectiveness of Your Website – As with anything, marketing analytics starts at the beginning, or foundation.
+Measuring the Effectiveness of Your Website – As with anything, marketing agency analytics starts at the beginning, or foundation.
 A professional, up-to-date marketing entity that’s revenue impact tracking-ready needs four elements: A formidable marketing automation software platform, a robust CRM system, a content marketing production space and a web presence tracking tool.

 Measuring the Impact of Your Content Marketing – Next, you should be using technology to tie revenue to individual content pieces; many tools available for this task take a granular look at the effects of a singular marketing deliverable to revenue.
 They could tell you, as an example, the amount of revenue a single blog post or tweet contributed to the business as a whole.